KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

     }

-Interactionx with the other widgets is also possible just by using the **clickManager**:
+Interaction with the other widgets is also possible just by using the **clickManager**:

 .. code-block:: javaScript
    :linenos: